cashapp/misk-web/HOWTO.md

   - For local developments, you'll need to install local requirements with `$ npm install`.
 Run this periodically to get latest versions of Misk-Web libraries.
   - To run a build, use `$ miskweb build`.
   - To start a local dev server, use `$ miskweb start`.
-- If you have issues with your local development, the following tasks are included with the Gradle Misk-Web tasks and run builds and dev-server inside of a Docker container.
+- If you have issues with your local development, the following tasks are included with the miskweb cli
-  - `$ ./gradlew web -Ptabs='tabs/trexfoodlog'` to build the tab
+  - `cd tabs/trexfoodlog; miskweb build` to build the tab
-  - `$ ./gradlew web -Pcmd='-d' -Ptabs='tabs/trexfoodlog'` for a dev-server to do live editing on your tab
+  - `cd tabs/trexfoodlog; miskweb tart` for a dev-server to do live editing on your tab

 ## Configuring with a Misk Service